Designing the app Trader Joe's fans have been asking for.

 Trader Joe's has one of the most loyal customer bases in grocery.
 And no app.

-Trader Joe's is famously and defiantly low-tech.
+Trader Joe's has built a reputation on staying low-tech.
 No self-checkout, no loyalty program, and no app.
 For a lot of customers that's part of the charm, but charm doesn't help you figure out if the 'Everything But the Bagel Seasoning' is back in stock before you drive across town.

-We asked: if Trader Joe's built an app, what would it actually look like?
-Not a generic grocery app with TJ's branding slapped on but something that felt like Trader Joe's and solved the specific friction their shoppers actually face.
+We asked: if Trader Joe's built an app, what would it look like?
+Not a generic grocery app with Trader Joe's branding slapped on but something that felt like Trader Joe's and solved the specific friction their shoppers actually face.

-How might we assist busy tech millennials who cook, plan their grocery shopping?
+How can we assist busy millennials who cook, plan their grocery shopping?

 This was our design frame from the start.
-TJ's core shoppers are people who cook, who live in cities, who don't have a lot of time and face a predictable chain of friction every week.
+Trader Joe's core shoppers are people who cook, who live in cities, and who don't have time to make multiple trips to the grocery store.

 We mapped two separate journeys: going to the store, and ordering online.
 Both were frustrating in different ways.

-User journey map: physical grocery shopping in store User journey map — physical grocery shopping in store.
-Pain points cluster at Prepare and Shop stages: forgetting items, navigating crowds, discovering out-of-stock items too late
+User journey map of physical grocery shopping in store.
+Pain points cluster at Prepare and Shop stages: forgetting items, navigating crowds, and discovering items were out-of-stock too late

-User journey map: online grocery shopping User journey map — online grocery shopping.
-Pain points cluster at Choose App and Shop: switching between apps, confusing layouts, pop-up distractions
+User journey map of online grocery shopping.
+Pain points cluster at Choose App and Shop: switching between apps, confusing layouts, and pop-up distractions

-The in-store journey broke down at preparation — people forgot what they needed and couldn't plan ahead.
-The online journey broke down at app selection — too many platforms, not enough trust in any of them.
-Both pointed to the same gap: no single place that connected meal planning, shopping lists, and Trader Joe's products.
+The in-store journey broke down at preparation when people forgot what they needed and couldn't plan ahead.
+The online journey broke down at app selection with too many platforms and not enough trust in any of them.
+Both pointed to the same gap: no single platform that connected meal planning, shopping lists, and available products.

 The competitive landscape confirmed it.

-Gallery walk, IA, then three features that didn't exist anywhere else.
+Gallery walk, Information Architecture, and three features that didn't exist anywhere else.

-Gallery walk workshop Gallery walk — we posted our journey maps, IA, and early concepts and invited feedback via sticky notes.
-The responses shaped our final feature prioritisation.
+Gallery walk where we posted our journey maps, IA, and early concepts and invited feedback via sticky notes.
+The responses shaped our final feature prioritization.

-The gallery walk gave us signal fast.
-Users responded most strongly to: meal planning built into the shopping experience, the ability to share lists with housemates or partners, and features that respected accessibility needs.
+The gallery walk provided us quick feedback.
+Users responded most strongly to: meal planning built into the shopping experience, the ability to share lists with others, and features that respected accessibility needs.
 Those became our three focus areas.

-Information architecture sitemap Information architecture — four main tabs (Home, Explore, Recipes, Lists) with Cart and Account at the top level.
+Information architecture (IA) outline four main tabs (Home, Explore, Recipes, Lists) with Cart and Account at the top level.
 Lists supports both Voice AI and collaborative shopping.

-The IA was built around how TJ's customers actually shop — habitually and fast.
-Home surfaces what's new, seasonal, and recently bought.
+The IA was built around how Trader Joe's customers actually shop, habitually and fast.
+The Home tab features what's new, seasonal, and recently bought.
 Recipes connects directly to product availability at your nearest store.
 Lists supports both solo planning and group shopping.
-Every nav decision was grounded in the journey map findings.
+Every navigation decision was grounded in the journey map findings.

-Three features that no grocery app was offering — all grounded in how TJ's shoppers actually live.
+Three features that no grocery app was offering all grounded in how Trader Joe's shoppers actually live.

 Meal Planning